-In addition to Form A.1, you need to complete the Additional Locate Information Form and file it with your application.
-The Additional Locate Information Form is required in all files and should be filed with but NOT attached to your sworn application.
+Information Form is required in all files and should be filed with but NOT attached to your sworn application.
 This will provide information to help locate the Respondent in the other jurisdiction.

-Child(ren)
+Section 7 Child(ren)

 Write the full names of the children involved in your application, their residence for the past six months and their birth dates.
 If you have children who are not part of your claim (for example, an adult child), do not list them.